Bud Johns

-Roy Clinton "Bud" Johns, Jr. (July 9, 1929 - February 15, 2019) is an American writer, editor, author and publisher who was influential in environmental and progressive causes throughout the second half of the 20th century and early 21st.
+Roy Clinton "Bud" Johns, Jr. (July 9, 1929 - February 15, 2019) was an American writer, editor, author and publisher who was influential in environmental and progressive causes throughout the second half of the 20th century and early 21st.
 He is also known in the sports world as founder (in 1971) of Ride and Tie, a conversion to racing of a historic means of transportation for two individuals who had only one horse and needed to travel a long distance.

 Early life and education

 Raised in a series of small Michigan towns, Johns began his newspaper career as a regional correspondent for the daily Flint Journal and weekly Flushing Observer.
 While still in high school he moved to Flint and worked at the Flint Sporting Digest and then the Journal.
 He enrolled at Albion College with a down payment of one-third of his first semester's tuition and worked his way 100 per cent as a reporter for the Albion Evening Recorder, weekly sports columnist for the Journal and its fellow Booth Michigan Newspapers, waiting tables for his meals and officiating high school football and basketball games.
 Albion named him a Distinguished Alumnus in 1999.